 This policy applies to all FULL-TIME CUNY faculty and staff.
 There is no distinction between RF-paid faculty/staff and CUNY faculty/staff- as long as they are full-time within CUNY, they can serve as a PI.

-Please note that in order for Adjuncts to serve as PI's on Expedited and Full Board protocols this exception must be requested before an IRB application is submitted for review.
-Without this exception, CUNY Adjuncts Faculty are only allowed to serve as PI's for Exempt protocols only.
+Please note that in order for Adjuncts to serve as PI's on IRB/HRPP protocols they must request/receive permission before an HRPP/IRB application is submitted for review.
+Documentation of approval from the Provost and if applicable the Vice Chancellor for Research must be attached to the IDEATE Application.

 This policy only applies to whether a current CUNY adjunct faculty member can serve as a PI on research studies.
 This DOES NOT apply to whether a current CUNY adjunct faculty member can serve as faculty advisor to a CUNY student.
 This role is determined by each college and academic department.

 All CUNY adjunct faculty wishing to serve as a PI on IRB Application must fill out the Adjunct PI Permission Form and send it via email to Farida Lada (firstname.lastname@example.org), University Director for Research Compliance.
 For exempt studies please contact the HRPP Coordinator at email@example.com.

 When approved to serve as a PI, the Adjunct Faculty member is ultimately responsible for the protections of human subjects, for compliance with applicable regulations and CUNY policies, and for adherence with CUNY UI-IRB stipulations.